tsuru/pantera/README.rst

 pantera
 =======

-pantera is a tool to test the resilience fo cloud applications based on ec2.
+Pantera is a tool to test the resilience of cloud applications.
+It's based on EC2 instances, and process management.
+It's able to destroy, stop and reboot instances, and also able to kill process locally and remotely.

 Installation
 ------------